LoreStudio-Charles/Virtue/README.md

 Look for Mercy.
 Repent.
 Seek the Son.
 Love the Father.

 ### Multiplayer?
 Coop?
 Can we do it?
-Yes, maybe.
+Yes, of course.
 Should we?
+Maybe?
 I don't know.
 Would we like to?
 Yes, absolutely.

 Ideally this will be a 1-4 player experience with shared storytelling.
 Each player will experience their own version of the story and their own encounters.
 Any players present for an encounter will all participate in that encounter.
 If the players split up and two discover `The Black Mine` and two discover `The Ghost Ship`, then only the players present will recieve rewards, face the trials, and experience the cinematic events that take place in their encounters.